 1. A SHIPWRECK ON TOP OF ANOTHER SHIPWRECK // NEW YORK CITY'S WATERWAYS

-A cabin cruiser located at the bottom of the Hudson River near Yonkers (the exact location is kept secret) sits atop an older, flattened shipwreck—"probably a nineteenth century sailing ship," according to New York Magazine.
+A cabin cruiser located at the bottom of the Hudson River near Yonkers (the exact location is kept secret) sits atop an older, flattened shipwreck—"probably a nineteenth century sailing ship," according to Magazine.

 Other bizarre NYC discoveries include "gribbles" (Limnoria tripunctata), wood-eating isopods that gnaw on the pilings holding up the FDR Drive, ice cream trucks, and just a little further out, the remnants of an early 20th century amusement park.
 There's also a $26 million collection of silver bars from a 1903 shipwreck lying in the Arthur Kill area, but those have yet to be recovered.

 2. ROMAN BROTHEL TOKEN // THAMES RIVER

 In 2012, an amateur archaeologist discovered a Roman brothel token near the Thames's Putney Bridge.
 The bronze token depicts a graphic act of passion; experts believe this “sex token” was hidden beneath the mud for around 2000 years.

 In case the grit and grime doesn’t deter you, here’s another reason to forgo a dip in the Seine: In 1984, a 31-inch Nile crocodile was found crawling in a sewer near the popular Pont Neuf bridge.
 Sanitation workers stumbled upon the reptile while on the job, and called in a zoo vet.
 It eventually found its way to the Aquarium de Vannes.
 While its life pre-sewer remains a mystery, the veterinarian estimated the croc spent one to two months living in France’s sewer systems before its discovery.